 23 - What Happens on a Cruise, Stays on The Cruise

-What else does Joshua know?
-Too many a red flag and the only white one, another man's white shirt in her room.
+But does Joshua know?
+Too many a red flag and the only white one came in the form of another man's white shirt in her room.

 That, wasn't someone else's say so.
 That happened.

 No line of defence.
 None last night and none forthcoming.
-Five minutes into her first cruise and five minutes into what could only be described as a sexual escapade with another guy.
+Five minutes into her first cruise and five minutes into what could only be described as a sexual escapade with another man.
 Even if, he'd photographed and framed her in his memory from year's ago.
 Still, she was never the carefree type of woman but yet she'd given in so willingly to Harry.
 And nothing about Joshua or their relationship should have sent her reckless into the arms of another like that.
 Drawing storm clouds over their sail.
-But neither is a line of defence.

 What did stack up was her not checking for his text messages or even sending him one, her seemingly distant demeanour when he arrived and the white shirt in her room.
 Those were evidence enough.

-The pinch mushroomed, the massage no longer able to contain it.
+The pain pinched, the massage no longer able to contain it.
 Captain Cantieri, at least, had been getting his ship under control.
 The ship's rolls less nauseous.

 On her left, a leg drifted off the sofa.
 Lemara turned, removed both his loafers, setting his feet back together.
 He turned, facing her.

 A little of her wanted him to answer.
-A little of her, glad he was out for sure.
+And when no answer came, the rest of her, glad he was out for sure.
 This abyss she kept finding herself in every night painted a picture.
 One she half contemplated, but now that the landscape began to evolve in front of her, Lemara knew she didn't want it.

 No answer, she bent over him, loosening the belt of his trousers.